perfect apps enriched with latest

 A new ‘Privacy’ section is added to the setting section where a dashboard to display and control data access, and a mix of different settings is included.
 There is a central hub to set of permissions for all the apps installed on the phone without needing to hunt them on the Google account settings.
 The permissions include the list of data types (Contacts, Calendar, location, or Microphone) whose access can be enabled or disabled by the users.

 The most ambitious update of the long-awaited Android OS lives up to its much-created hype with the progress made on digital wellbeing, gestural navigation, security updates, and AI-enabled OS.
-The year-on-year improvements appear in the iterated OS update alongside the live caption, focus mode, and project mainline that steals the show are really beyond anyone’s guess.
+The year-on-year improvements that appear in the iterated OS update alongside the live caption, focus mode, and project mainline that steals the show are really beyond anyone’s guess.
 The long-anticipated dark theme, native screen recording, privacy setting update, and support for 5G network becomes available.

 Google has nicely paired the plethora of changes with amazing features that make Android Q an outstanding OS to roll on the devices and try it out.
 Don’t hang fire!
 Get beta 3 update over-the-air on any pixel device and build an excellent app on the top of it.